aptos-labs/developer-docs/docs/guides/state-sync.md

 were correctly executed by the validators.
 However, all other blockchain state is still manually re-verified, e.g., epoch changes and the resulting blockchain states.

-All of the syncing modes get their root of trust from the validator set and cryptographic signatures from those validators over the blockchain data.
+All the syncing modes get their root of trust from the validator set and cryptographic signatures from those validators over the blockchain data.
 For more information about how this works, see the [state synchronization blogpost](https://medium.com/aptoslabs/the-evolution-of-state-sync-the-path-to-100k-transactions-per-second-with-sub-second-latency-at-52e25a2c6f10).